-The Osmond Community School District 42R does not discriminate on the basis of race, color, national origin, gender, disability, marital status or age in admission or access to, or treatment of employment in, its programs and activities.
+The Osmond Community School District 42R does not discriminate based on race, color, national origin, gender, disability, marital status or age in admission or access to, or treatment of employment in, its programs and activities.
 If you feel you have been discriminated against, or have inquiries regarding grievance activities, or compliance with Title IX, Title VI, or Section 504, contact the Superintendent of Schools, Box 458, Osmond, NE 68765 (402) 748-3777.